IllyaKol/allstar_backend/README.md

 # allstar_backend

-> AllStar project
-> Site shows vote static about football stars
-> Project where you can vote for stars
+> AllStar project.
+Users can registrations on site and login in system for vote.
+There user can see some statistics about football stars.

 ## Install requirements